 - Gaps & Barriers

-The conference also featured youth and family member panels discussing what is essential to meaningful youth and family leadership in systems of care and creating youth and family-driven systems, as well as dedicated panels on emphasizing cultural and linguistic competence and community development.
+The conference also featured youth and family member panels discussing what is essential to meaningful youth and family leadership in systems of care and creating youth and family-driven systems.

 The TxSOC and CRCG team was honored to be joined by Texas’ system of care champions and new community leaders at the conference!